nesfit/ICS/Lectures/Lecture_02/Lecture.md

 * **Reusable across different types**
   * i.e., we need a *stack* for multiple types, we can use:
     * **Generics**, or
-    * Have a separate version, of the same class, for every encapsulated type, or
+    * Have a separate version of the same class for every encapsulated type, or
       * (e.g., `IntStack`, `StringStack`, etc.)
-    * Have *stack* that is generalized by using an object:
+    * Use an object-based *stack*:
-      * ValueType requires boxing,
+      * Value types require boxing
       * down-casting that cannot be checked at compile time

 +++